What to Do If Your Internship Is a Waste of Time

 Unfortunately, there are no such protection regulations for unpaid interns, except in a few states, such as Delaware, who included unpaid interns in the term "employee" in January 2019, giving them the same guarantees and protections as full-time employees.

-If you feel as if you are threatened or harassed as an unpaid intern (or paid), and the leadership of the company have done nothing about it, you should contact an employment lawyer.
+If you feel as if you are threatened or harassed as an unpaid intern (or paid), and the leadership of the company has done nothing about it, you should contact an employment lawyer.

 Whatever the circumstances, if you do decide to leave your internship, try to do so in a professional manner.
 Ask to speak with your supervisor directly and if at all possible be prepared to give one to two weeks’ notice.